yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

              "and 0x%X bytes for the DRC.",
              tvBufferSize, drcBufferSize);
 ```
 OSScreen needs two memory areas to put framebuffers in - here we use [`OSScreenGetBufferSizeEx`](https://decaf-emu.github.io/wut/group__coreinit__screen.html#ga14a0a2e005fc00ddd23ac58aff566ee5) to ask how much it needs, both for the TV and DRC (Gamepad).
-The size needed depends on the resolution the Wii U is running at, so it's important we ask.
 We'll need access to these sizes even after allocation for reasons we'll see later, so I stick them in variables.

 ```c
 void* tvBuffer = memalign(0x100, tvBufferSize);